adrinecl/milestone-project1/docs/README.md

 ### Code

-All code written by the developer.
+All code written by the developer, Adrine Curcio Lindström.

 ### Resources